carpentries-incubator/hpc-intro/_episodes/11-connecting.md

 ```
 {: .language-bash}

-When prompted, enter a strong password that you will remember.
-There are two
+When prompted, enter a strong password with the [above considerations in mind](
-common approaches to this:

-1. Create a memorable passphrase with some punctuation and number-for-letter
-   substitutions, 32 characters or longer.
-Street addresses work well; just be
-   careful of social engineering or public records attacks.
-2. Use a password manager and its built-in password generator with all
-   character classes, 25 characters or longer.
-KeePass and BitWarden are two
-   good options.
+#considerations-for-ssh-key-passwords).

 Take a look in `~/.ssh` (use `ls ~/.ssh`).
 You should see two new files: